mduranca/Getting-and-Cleaning-Data/CodeBook.md

-The code book describes the variables, the data, and any transformations or work that have been performed to clean up the data.

-The variables that appear in the original dataset from UCIHARDataset (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) are the following:
+This code book describes the variables, the data, and the transformations and work that have been performed to clean up the original dataset taken from UCIHARDataset (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and whose variables are the following:

 -Mean value.